 - When a particular feature has been predominantly used

 Set up a notification system for when users hit these behavioral triggers through your preferred channels.
-Breyta will soon roll out email notifications that will notify you when users or accounts pop up on your signal lists.
+Breyta will notify you via Slack and email when users or accounts pop up on your signal lists.

 You can then write a well-timed personalized message or call script for a PQL that has reached these end-goal usage benchmarks.
 Check out this example of an engagement email from Segment: